WallarooLabs/Wallaroo_Tutorials/docs/markdown/wallaroo-developer-guides/wallaroo-sdk-guides/install-wallaroo-sdk-azureml-guide-reference.md

     ipython kernel install --user --name=wallaroosdk
     ```

-1. Install the Wallaroo SDK from the uploaded wheel file.
+1. Install the Wallaroo SDK.
 This process may take several minutes while the other required Python libraries are added to the virtual environment.

     ```bash
     pip install wallaroo==2022.4.0rc3